HarlansFagundes/HarlansFagundes/README.md

 ## Professional Interests:

-- 🗣️ Communication
+- 🗣️ Communication – Effective verbal and written communication, team coordination, and stakeholder management
-- 📈 Project Management with Agile Methodologies (Scrum, Kanban, etc.)
+- 📈 Project & Product Management – Agile methodologies (Scrum, Kanban), project planning, product coordination, task prioritization, and process optimization
+- 🤝 Team Leadership & Collaboration – Leading multidisciplinary teams, mentoring, and fostering a collaborative work environment

 ## Curiosities:

-- 🎉 Founder & Producer of Festival Kanzen (pop culture event that ran for 10 years)
+- 🎉 Founder and Producer of Festival Kanzen (Pop Culture event, ran for 10 years) | Recife-PE
-- 🕹️ Founder & Producer of Game Festival (video game and E-Sports event) in Recife, Pernambuco
+- 🕹️ Founder and Producer of Game Festival (Electronic Games and E-Sports event) | Recife-PE
+- 🕹️ Organizer of the First Official Pernambuco League of Legends Championship, in partnership with Riot Games | Recife-PE
+- 🕹️ Cultural Producer and Curator hired by Ikewai (Porto Digital) to create the Porto Digital League of Legends (PDLOL) | Recife-PE
+- 📚 Author of the book Oliver Chad: The 8th Elite Hunter, participant in the Kindle Literature Prize

 ## Education: